HetviHR/abcxyz/README.md

 Deepfake Media Detection 🚀

 Overview
 With the rise of AI-generated deepfake media, distinguishing real content from fake has become a critical challenge.
 This project aims to develop an advanced Deepfake Detection System using machine learning techniques to identify manipulated videos, images, and audio.

 Features

 ✅ AI-powered detection of deepfake videos and images
-✅ Detection of audio deepfakes (voice cloning)

 ✅ Explainable AI insights for decision-making

-✅ Web-based interface for easy use (optional)
+✅ Web-based interface for easy use

 ✅ API support for integration into other applications